Last Updated on: 5th September 2023, 01:12 pm

 Lifting and dropping a tortoise is the primary hunting method.
 Avian predators commonly target animals that can defend themselves on the ground but poorly (if at all) in the air.

-Avian predators use their natural advantages to avoid potentially damaging struggles.
+Avian predators use their natural advantages to avoid potentially harmful struggles.
 In the case of a tortoise, it wouldn’t fight back, but predator birds would be unable to scratch or peck through its shell.
 Using gravity to crack it is its only option.

 That’s why large avian predators may land on and peck or maul a tortoise hatchling.
 Until the age of 5 years, most tortoise species have soft, malleable shells that can be torn or cracked with less energy-intensive methods.
 Birds usually leave the “pick up and drop” method when possible.